What to Expect on a Youth Work Placement

 • Observe how experienced youth workers build trust and rapport

-• Practice communication and case-management skills
+• Practise communication and case-management skills

 • Develop empathy and resilience